Ahmed0427/rssy/README.md

 #  rssy

-**rssy** is a simple command-line RSS Feed Aggregator written in Go that helps you stay on top of your favorite content feeds.
+A simple command-line RSS Feed Aggregator written in Go that helps you stay on top of your favorite content feeds.

 ### Features